Differences between top-load and front-load washing machines

 - Cost: You will find top loaders cheaper than front loaders.

 To summarize all advantages and disadvantages of these two types of washing machines, we have a table for you to compare:

 Choosing the right washing machine can be time-consuming.
 Electrolux is well-known for our high-quality and durable washing machines which were designed to fit in your budget without compromising the cleaning performance.

-To streamline your search for the best washers, check out our Electrolux washing machines.
+To streamline your search for the best washers, check out our Electrolux washing machines and washer dryer combo.